Fluted Diamond Earrings

 Fluted Diamond Earrings Instructions

-Cut four pieces of paper that are about 1″ x 1″.
+Cut four pieces of paper that is about 1″ x 1″.
 Fold these in half twice (left to right, then top to bottom).
 Use a needle or pin to poke a hole in the middle of the paper.
 Fold these punctured papers according to (instructions) but do not assemble the units yet.

 - Thread a bead onto a head pin.
 Next, add the bottom and top halves of the fluted diamond.